 Courses & Training

 Mindfulness is a skill that can be learned through practice

 There are several options for how to start your mindfulness journey.
 I teach mindfulness through courses, workshops, drop-in sessions and 1-to-1 sessions.
 The courses run all throughout the year.
 They can vary a little in terms of length and content, but a typical course will last for about 6 weeks with one session of 2 hours per week.
 The courses are based on the Mindfulness-Based Stress Reduction (MBSR) program developed by John Kabat Zinn and Mindfulness-Based Cognitive Therapy (MBCT) developed by Mark Williams & Zindel Segal.
 Other sources of inspiration include my own mindfulness practice, my psychology practice, and a wealth of research and literature on mindfulness.

-All courses are based on a weekly training model, and includes a course training manual and a set of guided meditation exercises.
+All courses are based on a weekly training model and include a course training manual and a set of guided meditation exercises.
 You are expected to use the guided meditations (or other similar exercises) and practice mindfulness on your own between sessions.
-Developing a personal practice is essential for mindfulness to become an integrated skill and part of your everyday life.
+Developing a personal practice in this way is essential for mindfulness to become an integrated skill and part of your everyday life.

 General mindfulness courses for adults

 These courses serve as a general introduction to mindfulness.
-You do not need to have any previous experience with mindfulness meditation or other forms of meditation to start this course.
+You do not need to have any previous experience with mindfulness meditation or other forms of meditation to join.

 Courses for kids & adolescents